Why Does Okonkwo Kill the Messenger? Exploring Violence and Fate in Chinua Achebe's Things Fall Apart

 Conclusion: A Complex Act of Violence, Rooted in Fear and Despair

-Okonkwo's killing of the messenger is a pivotal moment in Things Fall Apart, highlighting the complex interplay of cultural values, personal fears, and the devastating consequences of colonial intrusion.
+Okonkwo's killing of the messenger is a central moment in Things Fall Apart, highlighting the complex interplay of cultural values, personal fears, and the devastating consequences of colonial intrusion.
 It's a brutal act fueled by a deep-seated fear of weakness, a desperate attempt to maintain control in a world rapidly slipping away.
 While understanding the cultural context and Okonkwo's internal struggles provides a nuanced perspective on his actions, it does not justify the violence.
-The act ultimately underscores the tragic futility of resisting change through violence and contributes to the overall theme of cultural disintegration and individual downfall presented in Chinua Achebe’s masterful novel.
+But the act ultimately underscores the tragic futility of resisting change through violence and contributes to the overall theme of cultural disintegration and individual downfall presented in Chinua Achebe’s masterful novel.
 It remains a powerful and enduring symbol of the complex human cost of colonialism and the struggle to maintain identity in the face of overwhelming forces.
 The scene’s lasting impact lies not just in the immediate violence but in its revelation of the internal struggles and ultimate tragedy of a man caught between tradition and modernity, clinging to a dying world.